- Express couriers provide fast and reliable services, but the pricing is much more complex and will depend on various factors

 - Tax & duty-related charges

 - With express couriers, the main additional charge that you will face is the fuel surcharge.
-Calculated as a percentage of the shipping costs, this vary weekly or monthly depending on the country.
-Be mindful of their fluctuation as it can have a significant impact on your bills!
+Calculated as a percentage of the shipping costs, this varies weekly or monthly depending on the country.
+Be mindful of their fluctuation as it can significantly impact your bills!

 - If you read the fine print, you may be surprised that depending on the pickup location, you can face a surcharge.
 This is usually called a “remote area surcharge” or “extended area surcharge”, meaning these locations are far from the usual collection path of our dear couriers.
 If pickup is in a residential building, an additional surcharge may also apply for certain couriers!

-Parcel handling-related charges.
-This has to do with the items you want to ship, their container, the weight, and the dimensions.
+This charge has to do with the items you want to ship, their container, the weight, and the dimensions.
 Couriers prefer standard and easy-to-handle parcels; if your parcel doesn’t fit their criteria, you can be hit with additional charges!

 - Shipping “dangerous goods” has a price.
 You usually will be charged an additional fee, mostly as a percentage of the shipping costs or the value of the goods (sometimes even both!)

 - If your parcel exceeds a courier’s standard dimension or weight, surcharges can apply.
 For example, if the length of your parcel exceeds 2 meters, or if the dead weight is over 80kg, you can be charged for having an oversized item or heavy parcel.
 (If you find yourself hitting courier weight and size restrictions often, perhaps you should consider sea freight.)

 - The material and the shape of the containers can lead to additional fees.
 If your container is made of wood or metal, or if it’s cylindrical, you can expect extra fees to be charged.

 As you may know, shipping internationally means the sender or the recipient will have to pay for taxes and duties under certain conditions and the amount will vary depending on the destination.